Financial Aid FAQs

 - By the end of the academic year (whichever comes first).

 - Other deadlines are in place for Direct Loans and PLUS loans.
-Check with the Office of Financial Aid Services for clarification.
+Check with the Financial Aid Office for clarification.

 Do I have to be a full-time student to qualify for financial aid?